How many lumens of light is required for reading?

 Learn to differentiate between brightness and lumens of light.

-What I am trying to teach is you is that lumens and brightness of a light are 2 different things.
 The answer to your question of how many lumens of light is required for reading is not a number that helps you get the amount of light to be known.
 It is rather a concept that you must understand:

 Lumens of a light is the amount of light that is being emitted out of a bulb while brightness is how much of that light is going to fall in your eyes so that you can actually see stuff.
 It is as simple as that.